-There are 1.6 billion Muslim people worldwide and an estimated 2.75 million Muslims living in the United States.
+There are 1.8 billion Muslim people worldwide and an estimated 3.45 million Muslims living in the United States.
 Islam is currently the second largest religion in the world next to Christianity.
 Despite the fact that there are so many Muslims in the world, in many places there is a lack of understanding about Muslim people and Islam.
-The emergence of ISIS and the recent terrorist attacks are alarming and in need of our serious attention.
-But, the assumption that the perspective of the terrorists can be generalized to the entire Muslim community fuels anti-Muslim sentiment and reinforces myths.
+In addition, the increase in anti-Muslim rhetoric and the unfortunate conflation of terrorism with Muslim people contributes to biased attitudes and reinforces stereotypes.
 As a result, Islamophobia—the fear, hatred and discrimination of Muslim people—is manifesting itself in personal biases, rhetoric, education, politics, hate crimes and more.

 This resource is intended to: (1) provide background knowledge about Muslim people and Islam, (2) dispel stereotypes and myths and replace them with facts and information, (3) suggest ways that educators can address these important topics in the classroom and (4) provide relevant key words and definitions.